Intermittent explosive disorder: Treatment

 Although there is no cure, treatment is attempted through cognitive behavioral therapy and psychotropic medication regimens, though the pharmaceutical options have shown limited success.
 Therapy aids in helping the patient recognize the impulses in hopes of achieving a level of awareness and control of the outbursts, along with treating the emotional stress that accompanies these episodes.
 Multiple drug regimens are frequently indicated for IED patients.
 Cognitive Relaxation and Coping Skills Therapy (CRCST) has shown preliminary success in both group and individual settings compared to waitlist control groups.
 This therapy consists of 12 sessions, the first three focusing on relaxation training, then cognitive restructuring, then exposure therapy.
 The final sessions focus on resisting aggressive impulses and other preventative measures.

-In France, antipsychotics such as cyamemazine, levomepromazine and loxapine are sometimes used.
+In France, antipsychotics such as cyamemazine, levomepromazine, and loxapine are sometimes used.

 Tricyclic antidepressants and selective serotonin reuptake inhibitors (SSRIs, including fluoxetine, fluvoxamine, and sertraline) appear to alleviate some pathopsychological symptoms.
-GABAergic mood stabilizers and anticonvulsive drugs such as gabapentin, lithium, carbamazepine, and divalproex seem to aid in controlling the incidence of outbursts.
-Anxiolytics help alleviate tension and may help reduce explosive outbursts by increasing the provocative stimulus tolerance threshold, and are especially indicated in patients with comorbid obsessive-compulsive or other anxiety disorders.
+Mood stabilizers and anticonvulsant drugs such as gabapentin, lithium, carbamazepine, and valproate seem to aid in controlling the incidence of outbursts.
+Anxiolytics help alleviate tension and may help reduce explosive outbursts by increasing the provocative stimulus tolerance threshold, and are especially indicated in patients with comorbid obsessive–compulsive disorder or other anxiety disorders.

+Former treatments for EDS

+Treatment for EDS usually involved treating the underlying causative factor(s).
+This may involve psychotherapy, or medical treatment for diseases.

+EDS has been successfully controlled in clinical trials using prescribed medications, including carbamazepine, ethosuximide, and propranolol.

+There have been few randomised controlled trials of treatment of EDS/IED.
+Antidepressants and mood stabilizers including lithium, valproate, and carbamazepine have been used in adults, and occasionally in children with oppositional defiant disorder or conduct disorder to reduce aggression.
+Cognitive behavioural therapy (CBT) is effective in the treatment of anger.
+A recent trial randomised adults with IED to 12 weeks of individual therapy, group therapy or waiting list (no therapy).
+Intervention resulted in an improvement in anger and aggression levels, with no difference between group and individual CBT.
+Adolescents and young adults may experience educational and social consequences, but also mental health problems if IED/EDS is undiagnosed in early childhood.